pekkanikander/google-drive-personal-to-workspace-multiowner-migration/spike-3/README.md

 python3 -m http.server 8081
 ```

 Open the page, click **Authenticate**, then **Enumerate**.
-Download the CSV, or try **Write CSV to Drive** to upload into the configured destination folder.
-Multi-parent and shortcut items are only logged; no special handling beyond inclusion in the CSV.
+Download the CSV, try **Write CSV to Drive**, or **Write Google Sheet** to create a Sheets file in the configured destination folder.
+Multi-parent and shortcut items are only logged; no special handling beyond inclusion in the outputs.

+## Notes / gotchas

+- Google Sheets API must be enabled on the OAuth project to use **Write Google Sheet**.
+Without it, the Sheets write call fails with `PERMISSION_DENIED` and a `service=sheets.googleapis.com` activation URL.
+Enable the API in Cloud Console and retry.
+- Once the API was enabled, the spike succeeded end-to-end (auth → enumerate → CSV upload → Sheets write) from localhost and Github Pages with no further issues.